sisoe24/nukeserversocket/README.md

      nukeserversocket.install_nuke()
      ```

-> If you use [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools), use the command `Nuke Tools: Add NukeServerSocket`.
+> If you use [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools), use the command `Nuke: Add Packages` then select nukeServerSocket.

 ## 1.4.
 Usage